demisto/content/Packs/ScheduleTaskAndPoll/Playbooks/playbook-Schedule_Task_and_Poll_README.md

 This playbook will schedule a specified command and monitor for completion by looking for output in context.
-Make the playbook context shared globally if you have a command that returns to Context automatically and you have a specific key to monitor.
+Make the playbook context shared globally if you have a command that returns to Context automatically, and you have a specific key to monitor.
 The key monitored must be a single field value and not an array.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.